puraminy/pdf2mp4/README.md

 ./pdftomp4 --input 1column_paper.pdf
 ```

-If you have a paper with two columns you can also use:
+If you have a paper with two columns you can also use the following command.
+This way, the sliding window moves over columns:

 ```
 ./pdftomp4 --input 2column_paper.pdf --cols 2